 How Does Nebraska State Law Define Property In A Divorce Case?

-In Nebraska, property in a divorce case is defined by it being marital property or non-marital property.
-Marital property is property that is accumulated during the course of the marriage and divided equally between the parties upon divorce.
+In Nebraska, property in a divorce case is classified as marital property or non-marital property.
+Marital property is property accumulated during the course of the marriage and divided equally between the parties upon divorce.
 Non-marital property is property that was owned by one of the spouses prior to the marriage or gifted to one spouse during the marriage.
 Non-marital property does not get divided between the parties, but remains with the spouse that either owned it prior to marriage or received it as a gift during the marriage.

 Is Nebraska A Joint Or Community Property State?
 What Does That Mean For My Divorce?